microsoft/DynamicTelemetry/docs/docs/index.md

 Introducing DynamicTelemetry, an OpenSource, diagnostic compliment to OpenTelemetry.

+DynamicTelemetry is a collaborative effort, bringing together technical innovators from diverse backgrounds.
+Key contributors include authors and key contributors from the Linux kernel, Windows kernel, OpenTelemetry, countless pieces of middleware, eBPF, compilers, and runtimes.
+Our software is running in most Linux and Windows operating systems, cloud hosts, and mobile devices worldwide.
+Our documents aim to provide a comprehensive guide, reflecting on past developments and looking forward to future advancements.

+***Dynamic Telemetry is our Shared Vision***; and we welcome your contributions.
+If you're a software innovator in this field,, we hope our documentation supports your needs, that it makes you feel welcome to contribute to our shared vision, and that with you, we can mutually empower one another to support one another.

-The DynamicTelemetry development team wants to make debugging highly scaled production software as easy and enjoyable as debugging one application locally.
-We want you to be able to diagnose and explore live production systems without compromising reliability, performance, or customer privacy.
+**The DynamicTelemetry development team aims to make debugging highly scaled production software as easy and enjoyable as debugging a single application locally.** Our goal is to enable you to diagnose and explore live production systems without compromising reliability, performance, or customer privacy.

 In this introduction, you will learn about DynamicTelemetry, an open-source diagnostic tool that blends traditional symbolic debuggers with advanced new